Home insurance is essential if you own your own place. But with so many policies on the market, it’s difficult to know where to start looking.

 QBE Home – Price score for SA: 92%

 There is only policy in this state with a Price score of 80% or more.
-The average price of the policy here was $1353.
-While these are the cheapest policies on the whole, insurance premiums vary according to many factors including sum insured, excess and risk profiles, so they may not necessarily be the cheapest for you.
+The average price of the policy here was $1480.
+Insurance premiums vary according to many factors including sum insured, excess and risk profiles.
+These averages are indicative only.

 Tasmania